BlankParenthesis/PxlsNetworking/extensions/authentication.md

 ### PATCH
 Updates an authentication method.
 #### Request
-A partial Method object with an ID.
+A partial Method object without an ID.
 #### Response
 The modified Method object.
 #### Errors